MalcolmMielle/malcolmmielle.github.io/content/blog/Cite Software and Datasets in Your Research.md

   - software
   - dataset
 ---
+# Cite Software and Datasets in Your Research
 ![[blog/images/cite.jpeg|500]]

 I find it interesting how, even in computer science and machine learning, citing elements other than papers is still done using URLs.